Connect with us

 PRO14 and SA Rugby in talks

-PRO14 organisers have confirmed they are in the early stages of expanding the league with the addition of Super ‘s four South African franchises.
+PRO14 organisers have confirmed they are in the early stages of expanding the league with the addition of Super Rugby’s four South African franchises.

-Talks with SA Rugby have begun after its standing within SANZAAR appears to have been diminished, with the not taking part in The Rugby this while the and will play two Tests prior to the competition.
+Talks with SA Rugby have begun after its standing within SANZAAR appears to have been diminished, with the Springboks not taking part in The Rugby Championship this autumn while the All Blacks and Wallabies will play two Tests prior to the competition.

 Last month it became known that the Cheetahs would play no part in the 2020-21 PRO14 season until January, while the Southern Kings were liquidated by SA Rugby following years of financial toil.
 The first round of the new season kicks off next weekend on October 3.